Finance Leaders Fellowship - FLF FAQs

 Should nominators tell their potential fellow that they are being nominated?

-Absolutely, yes, they need to ensure that he or she is interested in the Fellowship and available to participate fully if selected.
+Absolutely, yes, they need to ensure that the nominee is interested in the Fellowship and available to participate fully if selected.
 Please forward the nomination materials to them and make sure they visit our website so that they understand the program and the time commitment it involves, and that they are fully prepared to engage.
 We encourage them to reach out to other individuals involved with the Aspen Global Leadership Network and the broader Aspen Institute.

 How well do nominators have to know the nominees to nominate them?